opulencephp/docs/console.md

 Formatters are great for nicely-formatting output to the console.

 #### Padding
 The `RDev\Console\Responses\Formatters\Padding` formatter allows you to create column-like output.
-It accepts an array of arrays, where each item in each subarray represents a column.
+It accepts an array of column values.
 The second parameter is a callback that will format each row's contents.
 Let's look at an example:

 ```php
 use RDev\Console\Responses\Formatters;